sarapohland/parce-nav/README.md

 python navigation/perception/competency/visualize.py overall --test_data lunar-nav --model_dir models/lunar-nav/classify/ --decoder_dir models/lunar-nav/reconstruct/
 ```

 The argument test_data is used to indicate which dataset should be used for visualization, which should be lunar-nav if you are using the default evaluation dataset.
 The argument model_dir is used to specify where your trained classification model was saved, and decoder_dir is used to specify where your trained reconstruction model was saved.
-This script will save figures of the input image and competency estimate to subfolders (correct, incorrect, and ood) in a folder called competency in decoder_dir.
+You can optionally use the use_gpu flag if you want to visualize the model estimates using a GPU.
+This script will save figures of the input image and competency score to subfolders (correct, incorrect, and ood) in a folder called `competency` in decoder_dir.

 ## 5) Design Regional Competency Estimator

 ### 5a.
-Download the configuration files
+Download the model files

 If you have not done so already, download the models folder from [here](https://drive.google.com/drive/folders/1_oob1W8P_NH8YmVQNqvRDHeDdVz_FVWv?usp=share_link) and place it in the main directory (`parce`).
 This folder contains the default lunar image inpainting model, along with the model architectures and training parameters used to train the model.
 The trained regional competency estimator used in the paper is also contained in this folder, along with labels for the segmented OOD dataset provided.
 If you want to modify the configurations to train new models, go through the remaining steps in this section.
+To evaluate the image inpainting model, see substep 5e.
+To evaluate the regional competency estimator, see 5h.
+To visualize examples of the regional competency maps, see substep 5i.
 Otherwise, you can skip to step 6.

 ### 5b.
 Define the model architecture